PhillipHage202/mini-project/README.md

 •	Service 4 combines service 2 and 3 then generates a random name and 'post' them over to service 1.

-## All  relevant images of the project can be found in the documents in the repo, this includes:

 ### ERD diagram